msabaeian/tracking-transparency/README.md

 Requests permission from the user to track them and emits the result by emitting `authorization_status_received`
 - On iOS 14+: displays the system tracking permission dialog
 - On iOS 13 and earlier: always emit `AUTHORIZED`
+- On iOS simulator,
 - On Android: no user prompt appears but the status will be check and emitted

 #### `get_advertising_id()`
-Returns the advertising ID as a string, or `null` if unavailable or not authorized.
+Returns the advertising ID as a string, or `null` if unavailable or not authorized
 - On iOS: Returns the IDFA (Identifier for Advertisers)
 - On Android: Returns the AAID (Android Advertising ID)
+- On iOS simulator: Always returns `null`

 #### `open_app_settings()`
 _(iOS only)_
 Opens the application settings page.
-Useful for directing users to change their tracking preferences if they've denied the permission before.
+Useful for directing users to change their tracking preferences if they've denied the permission before

 #### `get_tracking_authorization_status()`
-Returns the current authorization status without requesting permission.
+Returns the current authorization status without requesting permission
 - On iOS below 14: Always returns `AUTHORIZED`
 - On Android: Returns `AUTHORIZED` if the user has not opted out of tracking, otherwise `DENIED`